auperatech/aupera_crowd_docker/2.0.0/Quick Start Document.md

 # 4 Start docker and AI service

+Please make sure that the server running the U30 can access the Internet , because the U30 device needs to be connected to the Internet to update time information and activate DRM.

 ## 4.1 Start docker
 1. Create docker container
    - Port `56109` is the API server port of crowd flow